LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 **Note:** Lab virtual machine sign-in instructions will be provided to you by your instructor.

 **Important:** The exercises in the MS-220 labs are cloud-only deployments.
 A local administrator account has been created on the client VMs.
-You will log into the VMs as a local administrator instead of a domain account.
-Following your login, the desktop will indicate that you are logged in on **LON-CL1**
+You'll sign-into the VMs as a local administrator instead of a domain account.
+Following your sign-in, the desktop will indicate that you're logged in on **LON-CL1**

 ### Review installed applications